robotology/blocktest/README.md

 -   **normal:**
-    in this case the parameter will have the value in the order the values are specified.
+    in this case, the parameter will have the value in the order the values are specified.
     In the above example the kppos parameter will have the value, in order, from the first to the last execution 40 50 60 70 80 90